General Phrase And Language Differences Between UK and USA

-I will never forget the very first time I went to Disney World I excitedly ordered a "Meatball Sub and Chips" off the menu - it sounded like a safe yet very "American" meal.
-What I wasn't expecting, however, was a bag of ready salted CRISPS on my plate!
-It was so embarrassing I couldn't even bring myself to ask if they made a mistake.
-So to save you from any uncomfortable or confusing moments, we've complied a list of some of the general differences you'll run into at Disney World.
-We had some help from our lovely followers on Facebook with this list, too.
+I will never forget the very first time I went to Walt Disney World I ordered a "Meatball Sub and Chips" from the menu.
+It sounded like a safe yet very "American" meal.
+What I wasn't expecting was a bag of ready salted CRISPS on my plate!
+I was so confused I couldn't even bring myself to ask if they made a mistake.
+To save you from any uncomfortable or confusing moments, we've complied a list of some of the general differences you'll run into at Walt Disney World (or America in general).
+We had some help from our lovely followers on Facebook with this list.

 Cheque (but spelled check)

 Half and half

 Americans don't tend to use words such as "fortnight".
 They say every 2 weeks (effort, right?).

 Some Americans don't understand if you say the time is "Half 8".
 They would say "8:30".

 Toilets don't seem to flush, they just suck all the water out (like a vortex), it's very bizarre.

 Toilet cubicles aren't from floor to ceiling like here in the UK, you can see through, over, and under them easily for some reason.